 Gradebook – grading can be complex in shared topics due to different SAMs.
-Please make sure you contact eLearning support for
+Please make sure you contact your eLearning support team for

 What do shared topics look like?

-Shared sites are mostly the same as a regular FLO sites, but with a couple of minor differences
+Shared sites are mostly the same as a regular FLO site, but with a couple of minor differences.

-An internal and distance availability have been shared.
+An internal and online availability has been shared.

-Two different locations have been shared – Bedford Park and the Riverland.
+Two different locations have been shared – Bedford Park and Riverland.

 These two topics have identical content but different assessments.